billythehippo/vban_pipewire/README.md

 We use them in on-stage mode.

-To build just run build.sh script (Sorry, I had no time to write normal makefile).
+To build just run build.sh script (in each directory) or classical make:

+make
+sudo make install
+make clean

 Enjoy!
 They just work!